Ocular Disease—Low Vision Rehabilitation | Residency

 Professional Liability Protection: The U.S. Government accepts responsibility for the actions of its employees during exercise of official duties.
 VA residents are protected by the Tort Claim Act in instances of alleged malpractice resulting from performance of their duties in or for the Veterans Health Administration.

-Health Insurance Benefits: The resident is provided information about healthcare benefits during the VA SORCC orientation.
+Health Insurance Benefits: The resident is provided information about healthcare benefits during orientation.
 Optional health insurance coverage is offered to the resident; biweekly premiums will be deducted if the resident elects to enroll in such insurance.
 Long-term disability insurance is not provided.

 Goal 1: The resident will develop diagnostic, therapeutic and management skills in the area of ocular disease in the adult population.